devbrothonath/MERN-Stack-App/README.md

 3. The data send by server is then fetched by clientside which is made in React.js.
 Here fetch method is used to catch the data from the server-side.
 4. The clientside is made in React so we can use React-Table library which is a popular library for creating tables in React app.

-## Live Demo
-* Deployed this application on netlify.
-You can check it out here : [React-Table MERN App](https://mern-stack-app1.netlify.app)